Here’s how to connect with technology at Drake.

 ITS Support Center: The Support Center provides help with passwords, general technology questions, or solving software, computer and network related problems.
 Call 515-271-3001 24/7 or stop by the lower level of Carnegie Hall for assistance.

 Network Registration: Students are entitled to eight device registrations on the network.
 If you need to remove device registrations or are having trouble with the network registration system, please submit a request through the IT Service portal or contact the Support Center.

 Online training: See a curated list of Technology Training Resources for Students in our IT service portal.

 Printing: Students can upload their documents to the virtual queue at print.drake.edu and print at a variety of locations across campus.
 Full time students receive a $20 printing credit each semester (unused credit expires at the end of each semester).
-A one-time activation is required to connect your Drake ID card to your printing account.
-Before you can print or copy the first time, you’ll need to activate your Drake ID card by tapping it on the card reader and entering your Drake User ID number and password.
-More information can be found in this web printing guide.
+More information can be found in the guide, Printing for Students (How-to).

 Software: All students are eligible for free software, including the latest versions of Microsoft Office (Word, Excel, PowerPoint, and Access) for Mac or Windows, and Sophos antivirus.
 Software is available beginning 30 days prior to the start of the fall semester from Software Downloads in myDrake.

 Storage: As part of our campus Office365 subscription, students can now store up to 5 terabytes of data in OneDrive, Drake’s cloud storage solution.
 Log into OneDrive using your drake.edu email to store documents and share with others on campus or beyond.

 Wired Network Access: Each student living in the residence halls is provided with a wired Ethernet connection.